The startup behind that deep-fake David Beckham video just raised $3M – TechCrunch

 Synthesia says it has strong ethical guidelines and aims to ensure that all the content created is consensual and that actors are in control of their likeness.

-So this is not software that you can just download from the web and apply to Bernie Saunder’s face.
+So this is not software that you can just download from the web and apply to Bernie Sanders’ face.

 Rasmussen says the company is actively working with governments and media organizations to create public awareness and develop technological security mechanisms to ensure that society gets to harness the benefits and reduce potential negative effects from synthetic media technologies.